w-nicole/drake_bc/README.md

 `
 Running these out of order may or may not yield package conflicts in conda.

 Then, run `TODO.ipynb` to get the raw data pairs (two .pkl files, one .npy file).
-Put them in a folder called "data" inside the repository folder.
-Then, prepare the data:
+Put them in a folder called "data_raw" inside the repository folder.
+Then, for the rest of the instructions, the variable `CASE` indicates one of `{single_circle,diff_init}`.

+For a single set of analyses, run the following to prepare that data:

 `
-python3 add_is_test.py; python3 split_data.py
+chmod u+x prepare_data.sh
+./prepare_data.sh
 `
-Then to train each of the cases, run:
+Then to train for it:
 `
 python3 train.py --case CASE
 `
-where `CASE` is one of `{single_circle,diff_init}`